sandialabs/slycat/docker/compose/slycat-compose/README.md

-# Slycat Docker-compose (Alpha release, non production build for development)
+# Slycat Docker-compose
+This Docker system is primarily intended for Developer Use.
+It can provide an example of a small, non-scalable, non-production Slycat instance that demonstrates how the Slycat service interacts with a web server and a CouchDB server.

 ## Requirements
   - Download `docker desktop for mac` see https://docs.docker.com/compose/install/
   - git